michaelikoko/Weather-Info/README.md

 # Weather Info

-Weather Info is a simple web app that displays weather information.
+Weather Info is a simple web app that displays the weather information of a selected city.
 The live project can be found [here](https://weather-info-web.vercel.app/).

 ## Tools used